janishar/nodejs-backend-architecture-typescript/README.md

 It is suitable for Web Apps, Mobile Apps, and other API services.

 # About The Author
-I, [Janishar Ali](https://janisharali.com) have created this project using my 10 years of experience in tech industry working for top companies.
+I [Janishar Ali](https://janisharali.com) have created this project using my 10 years of experience in tech industry working for top companies.
 I enjoy sharing my learnings with the community.
 You can connect with me here:
 * [Twitter](https://twitter.com/janisharali)
 * [LinkedIn](https://www.linkedin.com/in/janishar-ali)
 * [Instagram](https://www.instagram.com/janisharali)